lloyd-patterson/milestone-project-1/README.md

 improvements to be made,

-i will add detailed product info pages focusing on the techical specifications and benefits of each product, add a gallery of previous tuning and fabrication work completed
+i will add detailed product info pages focusing on the technical specifications and benefits of each product, add a gallery of previous tuning and fabrication work completed

 i chose to use the photo of a moving car along with the zoom function while the page loads as this animation looks like a moving race car which is something that will catch the target audiance attention.